 |Free Vine Enrollment|

-What does package testing look like?
+What does Amazon package testing look like?
 Each test plan will be unique to the requirements of that product.
 Requirements are set based on the size, weight and type of product.
 Most packages will undergo some amount of preconditioning, drop testing, impact testing and compression testing.
 Preconditioning is having the package reach a certain temperature before testing begins.
 The drop testing can include free fall drop, drops onto hazards and various rotational drops.
 Impact testing includes inclined impact, concentrated edge impact and bridge impact.
 The compression testing can include both vertical compression and horizontal compression.

-How many units do I need for package testing?
+How many units do I need for Amazon shipping testing?
 For most test blocks, only one package is needed.
 However, if the product is considered fragile or liquid, multiple packages will need tested.
 Liquids are not just liquids, but also solids that can become liquid over 70 degrees Fahrenheit as well as semi-liquids.
 Fragile products are products that can be easily broken or chipped.
 Some of the most common materials are clay, porcelain, ceramic and glass.

 Keystone Package Testing provides vendors with the testing to certify their products to receive the benefits of Amazon’s Packaging Certification Tiers.
 With significant package testing knowledge, globally-recognized accreditation, short lead times and affordable prices, Keystone Package Testing is the best Amazon package testing partner.